 - Voluntary statements must not be misleading and, when needed, be based on sound science.
-Additional statements must not negatively impact, replace, or squeeze out mandatory statements. - The Ministry of Healthcare of Ukraine develops guidance as to health claims (which require prior approval from the MHCU) and statements targeting particular consumer groups (e.g., children, pregnant women, athletes, vegetarians, or vegans). - Ukraine maintains a set of voluntary requirements for labeling of dairy products as "natural." - Addition nutritional data may include mono-unsaturated fat, polyunsaturated fat, polyols, starch, edible fiber, and a list of vitamins and/or minerals. - "Per serving" nutritional numbers accompanying serving size (volume) data are also considered voluntary.
+Additional statements must not negatively impact, replace, or squeeze out mandatory statements. - The Ministry of Healthcare of Ukraine developed guidance as to health claims (which require prior approval from the MHCU) and statements targeting particular consumer groups (e.g., children, pregnant women, athletes, vegetarians, or vegans). - Ukraine maintains a set of voluntary requirements for labeling of dairy products as "natural."
+Please, refer to corresponding GAIN Report for more information. - Addition nutritional data may include mono-unsaturated fat, polyunsaturated fat, polyols, starch, edible fiber, and a list of vitamins and/or minerals. - "Per serving" nutritional numbers accompanying serving size (volume) data are also considered voluntary.